tarwn/lessthandot-hugo/blogs/content/posts/2009-04-01-vb6-remove-date-part-of-datetime.md

   - Visual Basic 5 and 6

 ---
 Have you ever needed to remove the time part of a date variable, or remove the date part of a date variable?
 I recently had a requirement to do this, and my first reaction was to use the format function because it is very flexible and quite simple to use.
-Unfortunately, it does&#8217;t perform very well.
+Unfortunately, it does't perform very well.

 First, the format method for removing the time part.